Our free online JPG to Word converter lets you transform images into editable DOCX documents. No registration or software to install.

 Quick Answers to Your JPG to Word Questions

-Can I convert a JPEG to Word for free?
+Can I convert a JPG to Word for free?

 If you use the OCR feature during conversion, then yes—the text becomes fully editable in your Word document.
-Without OCR, your image will still appear in Word, but the content remains locked inside the picture until you upgrade or try another OCR method.
+Without OCR, your image will still appear in Word, but the content remains part of the image and can’t be edited until you upgrade and use OCR.

 Yes.
-Whether your file is JPG, JPEG, or PNG, Smallpdf supports most common image types.
-Just upload the file, follow the steps, and convert it to a Word doc in seconds—no need to worry about compatibility.
+Whether your file is JPG, JPEG, PNG, TIFF, BMP, or HEIC, Smallpdf supports most common image types.
+Just upload the file, follow the steps, and let our JPG to DOCX converter handle the rest in seconds—no need to worry about compatibility.